 Burmese food has an unfairly bad reputation.
 In reality, there’s plenty on offer that’s going to have most foodies floored and we mean that in a good way.
 From the peanut zing and soft textures of shan noodles to the crunch and bite of lahpet thoke (tea leaf salad), all the way to BBQ’d meats – it’s all tasty!

 You should get sucked into everything, including the street food – don’t be scared.
-A lot of places look ropey as hell, but, the thing is, EVERYONE eats in them, from locals to other tourists.
+A lot of places look ropey as hell, but, the thing is, everyone eats in them, from locals to other tourists.
 So sit down with your si beer (draught beer) and a bowl of peanuts and wait…

 - Food tends to sit around all day.
 The same stuff that gets cooked up for lunch is often what’s on the menu for dinner.
 Just for the sake of your stomach, we’d say steer clear of street food in the evenings.

 - With this in mind, food is often oily.
 But that’s a good thing: a nice layer of oil in dishes like curries usually keeps insects away.
-Just don’t mop up the rest of oil on your plate with rice – that’s an overdose.

 - Try and look for busy stalls to eat at, especially on notorious 19th Street in Yangon.
-The busier the place, the BETTER and more likely cleaner it is.
-You may be tempted to sit somewhere that’s completely NOT busy, but that’s a) no fun b) could be an indicator that the food makes people ill.
+The busier the place, the better and more likely cleaner it is.
+You may be tempted to sit somewhere that’s completely not busy, but that’s a) no fun b) could be an indicator that the food makes people ill.

 - Don’t get too freaked out by the grilled meat.
 It starts out raw and ends up VERY WELL cooked.
 This will kill most germs that will give you a dodgy tummy.

 - If you’re prone to a bad stomach or you’re just not used to Southeast Asian food (and the way it’s cooked), the best way to proceed would be to do some research.
 Go to places that are tried and tested or are talked about a lot.
-Well reviewed restaurants on Google, establishments that have been blogged (favourably) about; it’s a good way to go.

 - If you’re scared of curries, head to Chinese restaurants.
-The food here is cooked hot and fast and will be FINE for you to eat.
+The food here is cooked hot and fast and will be fine for you to eat.

 - Don’t be worried about sitting down at streetside stalls.
 These are on many corners or on the street and seem to be permanent fixtures.
 You can literally watch your food being cooked just a few feet away.